-- 11.1 We will develop and promote effective working relationships with other agencies, including agencies providing early help services to children, the police and Children's Social Care. - 11.2 We will ensure that relevant staff members participate in multi-agency meetings and forums, including child protection conferences and core groups, to consider individual children. - 11.3 We will participate in safeguarding practice reviews (previously known as serious case reviews), other reviews and file audits as and when required to do so by the ESSCP.
+- We will develop and promote effective working relationships with other agencies, including agencies 11.1 providing early help services to children, the police and Children's Social Care. - 11.2 We will ensure that relevant staff members participate in multi-agency meetings and forums, including child protection conferences and core groups, to consider individual children. - We will participate in safeguarding practice reviews (previously known as serious case reviews), other 11.3 reviews and file audits as and when required to do so by the WSSCP.
 We will ensure that we have a clear process for gathering the evidence required for reviews and audits, embedding recommendations into practice and completing required actions within agreed timescales.

-12 CONTRACTORS.
-SERVICE AND ACTIVITY PROVIDERS ALTERNATIVE PROVISION PROVIDERS AND WORK PLACEMENT PROVIDERS
+12 CONTRACTORS, SERVICE AND ACTIVITY PROVIDERS ALTERNATIVE PROVISION PROVIDERS AND WORK PLACEMENT PROVIDERS.

 - 12.1 We will ensure that contractors and providers are aware of our academy safeguarding and child protection policy and procedures.
 We will require that employees and volunteers provided by these organisations use our procedure to report concerns. - 12.2 We will seek written confirmation that employees and volunteers provided by these organisations and working with our children have been subjected to the appropriate level of safeguarding check in line with Keeping Children Safe in Education: September 2022.
-If assurance is not obtained, permission to work with our children or use our academy premises may be refused. - 12.3 When we commission services from other organisations, we will ensure that compliance with our policy and procedures is a contractual requirement.

-- 12.4 When the academy place a pupil with an alternative provision provider, the academy continues to be responsible for the safeguarding of that pupil.
+If assurance is not obtained, permission to work with our children or use our academy premises may be refused. - 12.3 When we commission services from other organisations, we will ensure that compliance with our policy and procedures is a contractual requirement. - 12.4 When the academy place a pupil with an alternative provision provider, the academy continues to be responsible for the safeguarding of that pupil.
 The academy will obtain written confirmation from the alternative provider that appropriate safeguarding checks have been carried out on individuals working at the establishment, i.e. those checks that the academy would otherwise perform in respect of our own staff.
 We will also ensure that the alternative provision provider is aware of any risk factors or safeguarding concerns for any pupil placed with them by us and that they can meet their needs.
-In respect of us being responsible for the safeguarding of that pupil we will establish agreements and protocols with the alternative provision provider for the sharing of information such as daily attendance or emerging concerns. - 12.5 When sending pupils on a work placement, as part of work experience, we will seek reassurances about their policies and procedures to protect children from harm, and request checks on supervising adults, where necessary, as outlined in Keeping Children Safe in Education September 2022.
+In respect of us being responsible for the safeguarding of that pupil we will establish agreements and protocols with the alternative provision provider for the sharing of information such as daily attendance or emerging concerns.

+12.5 When sending pupils on a work placement, as part of work experience, we will seek reassurances about their policies and procedures to protect children from harm, and request checks on supervising adults, where necessary, as outlined in Keeping Children Safe in Education September 2022.

-SITE SECURITY 13
+13 SITE SECURITY

-- 13.1 The academy site is surrounded by a continuous perimeter fence/wall to reduce the risk of unauthorised access/egress. - 13.2 All staff members have a responsibility to ensure our buildings and grounds are secure and for reporting concerns that may come to light. - 13.3 We check the identity of all visitors and volunteers coming into academy.
+- The academy site is surrounded by a continuous perimeter fence/wall to reduce the risk of 13.1 unauthorised access/egress. - 13.2 All staff members have a responsibility to ensure our buildings and grounds are secure and for reporting concerns that may come to light. - 13.3 We follow Trust guidance on Visitor Assurance and check the identity of all visitors and volunteers coming into academy.
 Visitors are expected to sign in and out in the office visitors' log and to display a visitor's badge while on the academy site.
-Coloured lanyards are used to identify visitors who may access the academy without being escorted and for those who must have a member of staff with them at all times.
-Any individual who is not known or identifiable via a lanyard will be challenged for clarification and reassurance. - 13.4 The academy will not accept the behaviour of any individual, parent or anyone else, that threatens academy security or leads others, child or adult, to feel unsafe.
+Any individual who is not known or identifiable will be challenged for clarification and reassurance. e.g. coloured lanyards, electronic signing systems etc. - 13.4 The academy will not accept the behaviour of any individual, parent or anyone else, that threatens academy security or leads others, child or adult, to feel unsafe.
 Such behaviour will be treated as a serious concern and may result in a decision to refuse the person access to the academy site.